exah/utils/README.md

 # 🎒 Utils

-> Small set of function that helps me everyday
+> Small set of functions that helps me everyday

 ## 📦 Install